 Living and doing life with your spouse is great, but it can also be like having a mirror reflecting all of your ugliest moments.
 There's a certain degree of give and take required for marriage to last, and we each have our own individual level of tolerance.

 For some, it doesn’t take much in the way of bad behavior to cut and run.
-For others who are more patient, they routinely handle bad behavior with little apparent impact.
+For others, they routinely handle bad behavior with little apparent impact until it inevitably boils over.
 Either way, there is a point where bad behaviors become a marriage deal breaker.
 Here are 28 marriage deal breakers that could land you in divorce court.

 1. A spouse who doesn’t have your back.

 Does your brother treat you like dirt in front of your husband, and he says nothing?
 Does your mother criticize your husband, and you allow it to continue?
 It’s always your job to have your spouse’s back.